 A Woman’s Right to End a Pregnancy

-In 2013, the Southwest Women’s Law Center worked with a coalition of organizations to defeat a harmful and deceptive ballot measure that would have banned access to a woman’s right to safe and legal abortion.
+A few years ago, the Southwest Women’s Law Center (SWLC) worked with a coalition of organizations to defeat a harmful and deceptive ballot measure that would have banned access to a woman’s right to safe and legal abortion.
 The SWLC is proud to have been a part of this coalition and its of its efforts to defeat this first-of-its kind in the nation municipal ballot measure to limit women’s rights to reproductive health care.
 This win is a testimony to the strength of local organizations that have been building a strong movement for justice in New Mexico for many years.
 The SWLC is pleased to have been a part of a campaign that provided accurate information and acknowledged the complexity of decision-making around abortion.
-Our coalition reminded voters that these decisions should be in the hands of women in consultation with their family, their doctor and their faith.
+Our efforts remind voters that these decisions should be in the hands of women in consultation with their family, their doctor and their faith.

-As we celebrate our victory, we must be ever vigilant to ensure that our communities can continue to protect the values that they expressed in this election.
+As we celebrate our victory, we must be ever vigilant to ensure that our communities can continue to protect the values expressed and reproductive rights.
 Each year, anti-abortion forces introduce legislation designed to eliminate access to safe and legal abortions.
-While this election is over, the SWLC and its partners are committed to mobilizing the resources we built during the campaign to increase access to the rights, resources and recognition that women and families need to thrive.
+The SWLC and its partners are committed to mobilizing the coalition and resources we have built to increase access to the rights, resources and recognition that women and families need to thrive.

 Family Planning Benefits in New Mexico